pingcap/docs/choose-index.md

 > **Note:**
 >
-> The TableReader operator is based on the `_tidb_rowid` column index, and TiFlash is a column storage index, so the choice of index is the choice of a access tables operator.
+> The TableReader operator is based on the `_tidb_rowid` column index, and TiFlash uses a column storage index, so the selection of index is the selection of an operator for accessing tables.

 ## Index selection rules